March 21, 1930– James Coco

 Do not confuse him with Coco Chanel, the fashion icon.
 This Coco was a gay, pudgy, bald character actor whom I admired a great deal, for reasons you can easily grasp.
 He worked steadily for over three decades in commercials, television, films, and stage.

-Coco’s career climax came with the role of a struggling gay actor and buddy to a boozy Broadway actor played by Marsha Mason in the comedy-drama film Only When I Laugh (1981), adapted by Neil Simon from his play The Gingerbread Lady.
-As the supportive friend who wants to be a “big, big star”, Coco was winsome, waggish, winning, wise, and over the top gay.
-He received a well-deserved Academy Award nomination for his work in the film.
+Coco’s career climax came with the role of a struggling gay actor and buddy to a boozy Broadway actress played by Marsha Mason in the film Only When I Laugh (1981), adapted by Neil Simon from his play The Gingerbread Lady.
+As the supportive friend who wants to be a “big, big star,” Coco was winsome, waggish, winning, wise, and over the top gay.
+He received a well-deserved Academy Award nomination as Supporting Actor for his work in the film.

 Coco is associated with the works of one of my favorite playwrights, openly gay Terrence McNally.
 He played in an Off-Broadway double-bill of McNally one-act plays, Sweet Eros/Witness (1968), followed by his Here’s Where I Belong, a disastrous Broadway musical adaptation of East Of Eden (1968) that closed on opening night.
-Coco had complained to McNally: “Why doesn’t anybody ever write a play for a fat character actor?”
-McNally responded by writing Next (1969) which ran for more than 700 performances and won Coco a Drama Desk Award.
+McNally and Coco had greater success with Next (1969) which ran for more than 700 performances and won Coco a Drama Desk Award for Outstanding Performance.

 Always terrific in every project, usually playing a sad-sack, some of Coco’s other film roles include: Ensign Pulver (1964), Tell Me That You Love Me, Junie Moon (1970), Man Of La Mancha (1972), Such Good Friends (1971), A New Leaf (1971), as a silent film comedian in Merchant/Ivory’s The Wild Party (1975), and The Muppets Take Manhattan (1984).